 - p.
 Sufficient information is submitted to address the site-specific planning considerations.
-This is to be agreed at the pre-application stage and is expected to include the following: - i.
-Flood Risk Assessment; - ii.
+This is to be agreed at the pre-application stage and is expected to include the following: - .
+Flood Risk Assessment and Flood Warning & Evacuation Plan; - ii.
 Drainage Strategy; - iii.
 Ecological Assessment; - iv.
 Noise Assessment; - v.
 Contaminated Land Investigation Report (to include gas monitoring); - vi.
 Transport Assessment; - vii.
 Travel Plan; - q.
-New retail provision is provided in accordance with Policy C6 due to the site's location in the Rails Lane Local Centre; and - r.
+New retail provision is provided in accordance with Policy C6 due to the site's location in the Rails Lane Local Centre; and - .
 Existing on street parking is retained or re-provided accessible to the Rails Lane shopping area; - s.
-Off-site water mains reinforcements are installed to Portsmouth Water's design and approval; - t.
-The design and layout provide for a high-quality active frontage at ground floor on the southeastern corner on Rails Lane, with residential uses at first floor and above.
+Off-site water mains reinforcements are installed to Portsmouth Water's design and approval; - t.The design and layout - i. provide for a high-quality active frontage at ground floor on the south-eastern corner on Rails Lane; with residential uses at first floor and above. - ii.
+Raises all living accommodation above the design flood level; - i-iii.
+Ensures that the building remains structurally sound in the face of potential inundation.